Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If you are looking for a guide on how to train your dog for the Canine Good Citizen test, then you must want your pet to become an exemplary role model of how dogs should behave in public.

-The American Kennel Club Canine Good Citizen's Test started in 1989 with the primary goal of rewarding dogs that are capable of exhibiting great manners both at home and in the community.
+The American Kennel Club Canine Good Citizen test started in 1989 with the primary goal of rewarding dogs that are capable of exhibiting great manners both at home and in the community.

 Test 1: Accepting a Friendly Stranger

-A friendly stranger will approach and speak to you as it would happen in a normal everyday scenario.
-The stranger will ignore your dog and greet you with a hand shake and a verbal "hello."
+A friendly stranger will approach and speak to you, just as it would happen in a normal everyday scenario.
+The stranger will ignore your dog and greet you with a handshake and a verbal "hello."